 Meghan Markle's engagement ring

 Image Credit: MeganMerkle_Offical

 When Prince Harry proposed to Meghan Markle in 2017, he did so with a three-piece diamond ring made up of sentimental stones.
-The largest center stone is a three-carat cushion-cut diamond from Botswana, where the couple first vacationed together.
+The largest centre stone is a three-carat cushion-cut diamond from Botswana, where the couple first vacationed together.
 It is flanked by two round diamonds estimated at around a carat each, taken from a brooch that belonged to Harry's mother, Princess Diana.
-These jewels were set on a gold band and made by royal jeweler, Cleave and Company.
+These jewels were set on a gold band and made by royal jeweller, Cleave and Company.

-In 2019, during the Duchess of Sussex's pregnancy, the ring was resized and reset by celebrity jeweler, Lorraine Schwartz, so that the original jewels sat on a more intricate gold band with micro-pavé diamonds.
+In 2019, during the Duchess of Sussex's pregnancy, the ring was resized and reset by celebrity jeweller, Lorraine Schwartz, so that the original jewels sat on a more intricate gold band with micro-pavé diamonds.

 Imperial State Crown

 A real show-stopper and well-known by most, the Imperial State Crown is a lighter crown worn by a monarch either when leaving Westminster Abbey after his or her coronation, and at the annual State Opening of Parliament.
 The most current Imperial State Crown was made in 1937, although its precious gems date back to the 11th century.